 About annual reviews

 In England and Wales a review of foster carers’ approval must take place not more than a year after approval, and thereafter whenever the fostering service provider considers it necessary, but at intervals of not more than a year.
+In England and Wales fostering regulations make it clear that the first review must go back to the fostering panel.
+After that, there is no legal requirement for a review to go back to panel, although the fostering service can choose to do so.

 Fostering regulations make it clear that the first review report has to go back to panel.
 After that, there is no legal requirement for a review to go back to panel, although the fostering service can choose to do so.